WaterRower Club Rowing Machine Review

 Assembly

-The assembly instructions are very detailed and easy to follow.
-They are also accompanied by detailed pictures.
+The assembly instructions are detailed with images and easy to follow.

 Below is a video animation of how to assemble the WaterRower Club Rowing Machine with S4 monitor.